huanyun1218924/DP_T2D/README.md

 3. t2d_sample: used for prospective analysis between dietary pattern scores and metabolomic signatures and type 2 diabetes

-4. micro_sample: used for microbiome data
+4. micro_sample: used for microbiome analysis

 Code files in this repository covers the main analyses: